Introducing the 4 Best Types of German Sausages (White German Sausage & More)

 So what makes these sausages worth the extra mention?
 Well, they are white for one reason, but there’s actually more to this rather extraordinary color.

-• It is white due to the absence of sodium nitrates, a preservative which is primarily accountable for the characteristic pink or red tint found in most other types of German sausages.
+- It is white due to the absence of sodium nitrates, a preservative which is primarily accountable for the characteristic pink or red tint found in most other types of German sausages.

 This lack of preservatives though makes this white German sausage highly perishable.
 As a result, it has become popular by the term morning sausage as Weisswursts have to be consumed shortly after they are made, which is usually in the morning right after the slaughter of livestock.
-Even today, most locals eat these specialties before noon.
+Even today, most locals eat these specialties before noon. - These sausages are commonly eaten without the skin.
+A genuine way of consuming them would be to snip off one end of the casing, then directly sucking the stuffing out.
+This practice is because these white German sausages use pork intestines, which are relatively tougher to chew, instead of that from a sheep for its casing.

-• These sausages are traditionally served in a bowl of warm liquid in which they were cooked.
+This custom points back to an old tale where it is said that an innkeeper in Munich ran out of sheep casings while preparing Bratwurst for some hungry guests, later ending up with a success that was pretty much by accident. - These sausages are traditionally served in a bowl of warm liquid in which they were cooked.
 Again, this is because no preservatives were used in their preparation.
 Hence they must be kept warm to prolong their freshness.
 Also, these white German sausages cooking method is boiling because the pork casings are easily burst open if grilled.

 Today, these white German sausages are parboiled before their sale, putting them under the category of Bruhwursts.
 They have to be heated once more to cook thoroughly before eating, and sidelines like a salty pretzel and a dollop of sweet mustard are a good combination to serve together.